daylinmorgan/clonmapper/docs/docs/protocol.md

     | 4 ng **stage 1** amplicon | variable |
     | nuclease-free water | to 50 |

-1. Amplify the barcodes by running the 50 $\mu$L reaction on a thermocycler using the above cycling parameters from **stage 1**, repeating steps 2-4 for 10 cycles. [^12]
+1. Amplify the barcodes by running the 50 µL reaction on a thermocycler using the above cycling parameters from **stage 1**, repeating steps 2-4 for 10 cycles. [^12]
 1. Clean stage 2 reaction as described